2023–24 Registration and Enrolment Procedures

 IMPORTANT: Conditional Admission

 The Student Accounts Office will NOT mail fees invoices or information sheets.
 Students must now check (and print if desired) their invoice from ACORN.
 Please review the information about fees on the Student Accounts website.
 Some students are eligible to temporarily register without making a fee payment.
 Please see details below:

-- Students outside the funded cohort.
-Students who are receiving funding greater than the minimum first payment but who are outside of the graduate funding commitment (see definition above) should complete the "Register without Payment (Fee Deferral) Fall 2022" form (under the "Registration and Enrolment section" of the SGS page on registering without payment) and submit it along with a copy of the fee invoice to the Graduate Office.
-You may only email the form and invoice if you can provide it in PDF format with your signature.
-Please make sure to submit the original signed copy of the request form to Olivera Prime in the Anthropology Graduate Office for your student file.
-This form must be submitted by August 13, 2022 in order to insure that the request will be processed before August 31, 2022.
+2. Students outside the funded cohort.
+Students who are receiving funding greater than the minimum first payment but who are outside of the graduate funding commitment (see definition above) should complete the "Register without Payment (Fee Deferral)" form found on the SGS Student Forms page) and submit it along with a copy of the fee invoice to the Graduate Office.
+This form must be submitted by August 11, 2023 in order to insure that the request will be processed before August 31, 2023.

 5. Deferral requests based on OSAP cannot be processed at the Department.
 Students can request student aid fee arrangements through ACORN.
 Please note that students can do this only if they have an OSAP assessment and are entitled to funding.
 Further information available at Admission and Awards.